jackandcarter/DemiCat/README.md

 cd DemiCatPlugin
 dotnet build
 ```
-Copy `bin/Debug/net9.0/DemiCatPlugin.dll` into your Dalamud plugins folder and enable it.
+The build output `DemiCatPlugin.dll` can be found under `bin/Debug/net9.0/`.
+Copy it into your Dalamud plugins folder and enable it.

 Alternatively, add this repository to Dalamud so it can install and update the plugin automatically: